ldifiore/Liams-Simulations/README.md

   Classes

 To use the canvas API you must first create a canvas element within the HTML then access it in JavaScript  where you can manipulate  what is drawn and how  behaves.

+There are instructions in the program that explain how to maneuver through the simulation space